Pager07/chainchat-site/aboutme.md

 ## Challenges with Central Relay Server Architecture

-This project currently operates on a client-server communication model, enabling collaborative document editing among multiple users.
+This inital prototype of the project operated on a client-server communication model, enabling collaborative document editing among multiple users.
 A central server relays operations to all participants within the document's network.

-Originally chosen to handle editing conflicts, this architecture now requires reevaluation due to its limitations.
+Originally chosen to handle editing conflicts, this architecture was reevaluated due to its limitations.

 Firstly, there's a notable issue with high latency between users.
 All operations, regardless of user proximity, are routed through the server.
 Consequently, even users physically close to each other may experience delays if the server is located elsewhere.